slatedocs/slate/source/includes/_lists.md

 Attribute | Type | Description
 --------- | ------- | -----------
-id | integer | The unique identifier of the list object. type | integer | The type of the entities contained within the list. name | string | The title of the list that is displayed in Affinity. public | boolean | True if the list is public and false if the list is private. owner_id | integer | The id of the internal person that owns this list. list_size | integer | The number of entities contained within the list.
+id | integer | The unique identifier of the list object. type | integer | The type of the entities contained within the list.
+A list can contain people or organizations, but not both. name | string | The title of the list that is displayed in Affinity. public | boolean | If the list is publicly accessible to all users in your team, this is true.
+Otherwise, this is false. owner_id | integer | The unique id of the internal person who created this list. list_size | integer | The number of entities contained within the list.

 ### List types